keygen-sh/fcl.dev/README.md

 # Fair Core License

-This repo houses the source code for https://fcl.dev, the homepage for the [Fair Source License](https://fcl.dev).
+This repo houses the source code for https://fcl.dev, the homepage for the [Fair Core License](https://fcl.dev).
 If you have questions or want to add your company or project logo, [open an issue](https://github.com/keygen-sh/fcl.dev/issues) or dive in [with a PR](https://github.com/keygen-sh/fcl.dev/pulls).